AjieDev/Free-Win10-Activation/README.md

 # Information

-This Script will activate yout windows ( version 10 all edition ) in seconds
+This Script will activate your windows ( version 10 all edition ) in seconds

+Supported Products:
+- Windows 10 Home N
+- Windows 10 Home Single Language
+- Windows 10 Home Country Specific
+- Windows 10 Professional
+- Windows 10 Professional N
+- Windows 10 Education
+- Windows 10 Education N
+- Windows 10 Enterprise
+- Windows 10 Enterprise N
+- Windows 10 Enterprise LTSB
+- Windows 10 Enterprise LTSB N
+-
 # IMPORTANT

 <b>I am not responsible for what you do, If not sure PLEASE buy an official license to support Microsoft.</b>